-The Library is a permanent collection of books at Rabbits Road Institute, nominated by collaborators, friends and participants of the Institute.
+Rabbits Road Institute Library is a permanent collection of books at Rabbits Road Institute, nominated by collaborators, friends and participants of the Institute.
+Made by the community, Rabbits Road Institute Library is the result our collaborative work over 18 months in Manor Park.
+It is designed to be useful, and compliment the continuing programming and community use of the Institute.
+It opened as a reference library in October 2016.
 The full catalogue is available here.

 People & Place

 A number of books were also directly donated by individuals, including 50 books selected from the collection of activist Julie Begum.

 Rabbits Road Institute Library Launch, 22 October 2016

 An afternoon of discussion, film, readings and celebration launched the new Library at Rabbits Road Institute.
 Programme highlights:

 Film Screening & Director Q&A: The Safe House: A Decline of Ideas

 A documentary directed by Greta Bellamacina and Davina Cat, charting the history of British public libraries and their current decline.
 Featuring interviews with the likes of Stephen Fry, Irvine Welsh, Amma Asante and John Cooper Clarke